In July 2021, this guidance was reviewed and updated to reflect current local processes.

-- What Should Happen When Other Professionals or Partner Agencies Views Differ and it Has Not Been Possible to Resolve This With Children's Social Care?
+- What Should Happen when Other Professionals or Partner Agencies Views Differ and it has Not Been Possible to Resolve this with Children's Services?

 - What Happens When Disagreements Need to Be Resolved Quickly in Order to Safeguard and Promote a Child's Welfare?

-This protocol is particular to Blackpool Children's Social Care and has been developed in accordance with the Pan Lancashire Policy and Procedures for Safeguarding Children Procedures Manual, Resolving Professional Disagreements.
+This protocol is particular to Blackpool Children's Services and has been developed in accordance with the Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP) Procedures Manual, Resolving Professional Disagreements.

-This protocol covers all services that operate within Blackpool Children's Social Care Fostering and Adoption, Residential, Children with Disabilities, Looked After Children, Safeguarding Teams, Duty and Assessment, Catalyst, Awaken and Family Group Conferencing and Quality Assurance.
+This protocol covers all teams within Blackpool Council's Early Help Service and Children's Social Care Services; Fostering and Adoption, Residential, Supporting Children with Complex Needs, Supporting Our Children, Strengthening and Supporting Teams, Assessment and Support, Awaken and Families Together Intervention & Family Together Meetings and Safeguarding Quality Review Service.

-Blackpool Children's Social Care is committed to developing and maintaining positive working relationships with other professionals and partner agencies.
+Blackpool Children's Services is committed to developing and maintaining trusting restorative working relationships with other professionals and partner agencies in accordance with Blackpool Families Rock restorative practice principles.

 It is inevitable that there will be occasions when another professionals or agencies views differ, this could be linked to thresholds, case management decisions or actions taken amongst other things.

-Blackpool Children's Social Care would expect other professional and partner agencies to do all they can to resolve differences with the allocated social worker.
+Blackpool Children's Services would expect other professional and partner agencies to do all they can to resolve differences with the allocated social worker or Team Manager.
 This protocol is designed to clarify what actions are required where there is a professional disagreement that has not been be resolved via usual discussion.

-2. What Should Happen When Other Professionals or Partner Agencies Views Differ and it Has Not Been Possible to Resolve This With Children's Social Care?
+2. What Should Happen when Other Professionals or Partner Agencies Views Differ and it has Not Been Possible to Resolve this with Children's Services?

-If professionals are unable to reach agreement about the way forward regarding an individual issue then their disagreement must be escalated to the allocated social workers first line manager within 5 working days in order that there can be further consideration of the issue of dispute and resolution can be sought.
-The allocated social workers Practice Manager (first line manager) is required to contact the professional or agency raising the concern within 5 working days.
+If professionals are unable to reach agreement about the way forward regarding an individual issue then their disagreement must be escalated to the allocated social workers Team Manager within 5 working days in order that there can be further consideration of the issue of dispute and resolution can be sought.
+The allocated social workers Team Manager (first line manager) is required to contact the professional or agency raising the concern within 5 working days.
 A written record must be kept of concerns raised and resolution reached.

-If the issue is not resolved following contact with the allocated social workers Practice Manager then within 5 working days the matter must be referred up through Blackpool Children's Social Care's structure to the Group Manager (second line manager) responsible for the service area or the Group Manager covering their absence without delay.
-The Group Manager is required to consider escalated concerns and contact the professional or agency raising the concern within 5 working days.
+If the issue is not resolved following contact with the allocated social workers Team Manager then within 5 working days the matter must be referred up through Blackpool Children's Services structure to the Service Manager (second line manager) responsible for the service area or the Service Manager covering their absence without delay.
+The Service Manager is required to consider escalated concerns and contact the professional or agency raising the concern within 5 working days.
 A written record must be kept of concerns raised and resolution reached.

-If the issue cannot be resolved with the Group Manager then consideration should be given to progressing the dispute to the Head of Children's Social Care within 5 working days.
-The Head of Children's Social Care is required to consider the escalated concern, alert the Director of Children's Service and contact the professional or agency raising the concern within 5 working days.
+If the issue cannot be resolved with the Service Manager then consideration should be given to progressing the dispute to the Head of Service within 5 working days.
+The Head of Service is required to consider the escalated concern, alert the Director of Children's Services and contact the professional or agency raising the concern within 5 working days.
 A written record must be kept of concerns raised and resolution reached.

-As outlined in the Pan Lancashire Policy and Procedures for Safeguarding Children where those disputes relate to the safeguarding needs of individual children, the LSCB Team must be made aware of this.
-The purpose of such notification is to help monitor interagency safeguarding activity, and to identify issues which may benefit from an LSCB Quality Assurance scrutiny.
-The agency which found it necessary to escalate an issue to such a high level in another organisation should advise the other organisation of their intention to do so and complete Stage 3 Monitoring Information Form, which can be accessed via the link above then return it to the LSCB Team.
+As outlined in the Blackburn with Darwen, Blackpool and Lancashire Children's Safeguarding Assurance Partnership (CSAP) Procedures where those disputes relate to the safeguarding needs of individual children, the Blackpool Safeguarding Children Partnership must be made aware of this.
+The purpose of such notification is to help monitor interagency safeguarding activity, and to identify issues which may benefit from Safeguarding Children Partnership Quality Assurance scrutiny.
+The agency which found it necessary to escalate an issue to such a high level in another organisation should advise the other organisation of their intention to do so and complete Stage 3 Monitoring Information Form, which can be accessed via the link above then return it to the Safeguarding Children Partnership.

 3. What Happens When Disagreements Need to Be Resolved Quickly in Order to Safeguard and Promote a Child's Welfare?